shafin08/Product-Tracker/README.md

 1 200 250
 ```

-### Part 2 - Live tracking mode
+Part 2 - Live tracking mode
 Immediately after part 1's input, the program enters part 2 - live tracking mode.
 Each line of part 2's input will be a single integer code.
 Unlike part 1, part 2's input can have any number of lines.

 There are 3 different types of codes:

-#### 1. Product Sale
+1. Product Sale:
-- If `code` is a valid product ID, then the code type is **product sale**.
-- This represents one single sale of the product with ID equal to `code`.
-- The interface should keep track of the number of sales for the product with the ID that matches `code`.
-You can assume EPSILON has infinite stock of all vaild products entered.
+Typing the product ID equals one sale.

 #### 2. Display Sales Information
 - If `code` is equal to either `-1`, or `-2`, then the code type is **display sales information**.
 - The interface should immediately display the following: